ipikuka/rehype-image-toolkit/README.md

 ## Types

 This package is fully typed with [TypeScript][url-typescript].
-The plugin exports the type `ImageHackOptions`.
+The plugin exports the type `ImageToolkitOptions`.

 ## Compatibility